Austin Car Insurance

 Whether you live in the area or are just passing through, you won't want to pass up a visit to the historic Texas State House at 112 East 11th Street.

-Austin is also known for something else historic – its love of live music.
+Austin is also known for something else historic—its love of live music.
 If you're in town in mid-March, be sure to get a wristband for the world-famous South by Southwest (SXSW) music and film festivals held across the city.
 Throughout the year you can catch dozens of live performers playing regularly in venues all around the city, including the 6th Street entertainment district.
 Much of Austin's nightlife takes place here, between Congress Avenue and I-35.

-Another must-see neighborhood is the SoCo district, located on South Congress Ave. running south from the Colorado River.
+Another must-see neighborhood is the SoCo district, located on South Congress Avenue running south from the Colorado River.
 SoCo is world-famous for its eclectic stores, music venues, restaurants and food trucks.
-Or if the heat gets to you, hop on over to Barton Springs pool or take a cool stroll through the Blanton Art Museum located on the University of Texas’ campus at 200 E Martin Luther King Jr. Blvd.
+Or if the heat gets to you, hop on over to Barton Springs pool or take a cool stroll through the Blanton Art Museum located on the University of Texas' campus at 200 E Martin Luther King Jr. Boulevard.
 The museum is home to the largest collection of art in Central Texas.

 Read More About Texas Car Insurance

-Make sure your auto insurance is up to date before driving around Austin.
+Make sure your auto insurance is up-to-date before driving around Austin.
 Visit our Texas car insurance page to better understand state required coverage limits and teen driving laws.
 A licensed GEICO representative will always be available to assist you by phone, day or night.